ankitadhandha/notes.srid.ca/A brief FSharp exploration.md

 Haskell's GHCJS (esp. when used with [[Obelisk]]) satisfies all of this, but there is one pain-point: the future of GHCJS (which has [not been updated](https://github.com/ghcjs/ghcjs) in a year) and Reflex seems to be in the hands of *one small company*, Obsidian Systems.

 That **lead me to F\#**, a hybrid FP language ("hybrid" because it supports OOP, which is essential to integrate with the rest of the .NET ecosystem).
-I've documented my learnings here: https://srid.github.io/learning-fsharp/
+I've documented my learnings [here](https://srid.github.io/learning-fsharp/).

 ## What I found impressive: